furiko-io/docs/docs/guide/execution/job/timeout-retries.md

 !!! todo
     This timeout is not yet implemented.

-### `template.spec.activeDeadlineSeconds`
+### `taskTemplate.pod.spec.activeDeadlineSeconds`

-You can also set the task's `activeDeadlineSeconds` directly, which is the duration relative to the Pod's `startTime` before Kubelet will actively try to kill associated containers.
+You can also set the Pod's `activeDeadlineSeconds` directly, which is the duration relative to the Pod's `startTime` before Kubelet will actively try to kill associated containers.

 ## Job-level Timeouts